What is a “Veteran?” and Why Should it Matter to You?

 The words of our National anthem were eloquently put to paper by Francis Scott Key after the Battle of Baltimore, during the War of 1812.
-For those of you who are a little fuzzy on history, that was the British on offense, and the Americans on defense.
+For those of you who are a little fuzzy on history, that was the British on offense and the Americans on defense.
 The American forces repulsed sea and land invasions off the busy port city of Baltimore, Maryland, and killed the commander of the invading British forces.
-Though the Americans retreated, the battle was a successful delaying action that inflicted heavy casualties on the British, halted their advance and allowed the defenders at Baltimore to properly prepare for an attack.
+Though the Americans retreated, the battle was a successful delaying action that inflicted heavy casualties on the British, halted their advance, and allowed the defenders in Baltimore to properly prepare for an attack.
 The Soldiers who mounted the resistance of Fort McHenry during bombardment by the Royal Navy inspired Francis Scott Key to compose the poem “Defence of Fort McHenry”, which would later be set to music and become our national anthem.

-Now, records show that the Soldiers defending the Fort were hammered with a barrage of somewhere north of 1,800 cannonballs –some of which apparently were designed to burst in air – as well as the now infamous red-glaring rockets which were fired from the HMS Erebus.
-Quick back of the hand math says that means the American defenders were on the receiving end of 3-4 cannonballs a minute ALL NIGHT LONG.
+Now, records show that the Soldiers defending the Fort were hammered with a barrage of somewhere north of 1,800 cannonballs –some of which apparently were designed to burst in the air – as well as the now-infamous red-glaring rockets which were fired from the HMS Erebus.
+A quick back of the hand math says that means the American defenders were on the receiving end of 3-4 cannonballs a minute ALL NIGHT LONG.
 Let’s do this; every 15 seconds for a minute, I will point to you.
 When I point to you, I want you to say “boom.”
 Let’s try it – I point to you, you say boom.
 Simple enough.
 Ready?
 Good.
 [NOTE: It took a little while to get going… I said “listen guys, we’re talking cannonballs, not snowballs!”]
 Got it.
 That’s the first one.
 Get ready for the next one.
 And… Ok… you get the idea.
 Now imagine it’s not just loud classmates sitting next to you, but high explosives and burning metal designed to eviscerate men, or grind them into pulp.
 I can assure you that just being near the receiving end of a rocket is not a pleasant experience.

 The British Commander, Rear Admiral Cockburn, had been given clear orders “You are hereby required and directed to “destroy and lay waste such towns and districts as you may find assailable.”